Richardson scores 27, leads Heat past Pistons 120-115 in OT

 The Heat played without center Hassan Whiteside, who is second in the NBA in rebounding (14.6 per game) and blocked shots (2.75).
 Whiteside missed the game with an injured right knee.

+"There's not really a defined go-to guy on our team," he said.
+"Anybody on our team can hurt you late.

+"If I get the ball, it happens to find me late, if guys give me the ball, I'll definitely take that on.
+But I think we have a lot of guys who are very confident."

 Kelly Olynyk, filling Whiteside's spot on the floor, scored 10 of his 13 points in the second half.
-Goran Dragic had 21 points and 15-year veteran Dwyane Wade, playing his farewell NBA season, contributed 18 off the bench.
+Goran Dragic had 21 points and Wade, playing his farewell NBA season, contributed 18 off the bench.

+Andre Drummond had 25 points for Detroit, and the NBA rebounding leader pulled down 24 boards.
+It was a putback by Drummond with 0.5 seconds left on the clock that sent the game to overtime.

+"Drummond was tremendous on the glass," Heat coach Erik Spoelstra said.
+"Every time we had a stop, or had bodies in front of the ball, he just has an incredible knack of second and third efforts.

 Blake Griffin, second in the league in scoring, had 24 points before fouling out in the fourth quarter.